Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Separation Algorithm

 The standard separation algorithm, which will serve as a baseline for comparisons, iterates over all linear constraints.
-For each constraint, it iterates over all variables $x_j$ that participate in bilinear relations and generates RLT cuts using bound factors of $x_j$.
-Violated cuts are added to the MINLP solver's cut storage.
+For each constraint, it iterates over all variables $x_j$ that participate in bilinear relations and for each such variable, the constraint is multiplied by bound factors $(x_j - \underline{x}_j)$ and $(\overline{x}_j - x_j)$.
+RLT cuts are then obtained by linearizing the result of the multiplication, and violated cuts are added to the MINLP solver's cut storage.